The Water Lanes

-The Water Lanes were three medieval streets in the UK city of York.
+The Water Lanes were three medieval streets in the city of York in the north of England.
 They led from Castlegate road down to the waterfront of the River Ouse.
 The Lanes were similar in appearance to the Shambles with the jettied buildings hanging over the street.
 In the 19th century, they were known as the First Lane, Middle Lane and Far Water Lane, although in medieval times they had been known as Kergate, Thrush Lane and Hertergate.
 They were demolished in 1852.

 History

-The three Water Lanes were known by different names through their history.
-In the 12th century, First Water Lane was known as Kergate, Middle Water Lane as Thursegayle, and Far Water Lane as Hertergate.
+The three Water Lanes were historically known by various names.
+In the 12th century, First Water Lane was referred to as Kergate, Middle Water Lane as Thursegayle, and Far Water Lane as Hertergate.
 The old names for the Water Lanes had a mixture of native old northern English with Old Scandinavian construction to them.
 With few exceptions, the names of streets in early medieval York contained strong Viking influences.
 The suffix “gate” derives from the Old Norse word ‘gata’ meaning street.
 The name Kergate came from the old west Scandinavian word "kiarr" meaning ‘marshy, low-lying ground'.
 The street subsequently became Cargate before being called First Water Lane.
 The site of First Water Lane is now occupied by King Street.
 Thursegayle later became more anglicised to Thrush Lane before being called either Middle Water Lane or Second Water Lane somewhat interchangeably.
 It is now occupied by Cumberland Street.
 Hertergate came from the word “hiartar”, a west Scandinavian word meaning ‘a hart or stag’.
 It was later renamed as Far Water Lane and is now occupied by the street Friargate.

 The lanes held great appeal for artists, who enjoyed capturing the long, narrow streets and the ramshackle buildings.
 In particular the artist John Ruskin and his associates did several drawings of the streets in Victorian times as well as the early Victorian pioneer of photography William Henry Fox Talbot.
 A detailed layout of the Water Lanes and the floorplans of the individual buildings on them was recorded on a map of York that surveyed the area between 1849 and 1851 just before their demolition.
 This map provides an invaluable highly detailed information on the buildings that stood here.